 I’ll be the first to admit that math and numbers are NOT my strong suit.
 So for me, I know the value of investing in a good accountant far exceeds the cost.
 Not only do I save myself the headache and tears from trying to sort things out solo, but my accountant also knows exactly what benefits and deductions my business qualifies for.
 Beyond that, I can sleep easy knowing everything was filed right.
 Essentially, I went from absolutely hating taxes to actually feeling good about it.

-One thing to note: Hiring an accountant to file business taxes does typically cost more than if you’re just filing a T4.
+One thing to note: Hiring an accountant to file business taxes typically costs more than if you’re just filing a T4.

 On the flip side, there are lots of freelancers out there that prefer to handle filing taxes on their own – and if you’re one of them, follow a DIY taxes checklist to cover all your bases.